srahman03/Java-Projects/README.md

 This is where all my Java projects are.
 The aim is solidfy my understanding of the core and advanced topics of the Java language.

 Object-Oriented Programming (OOP):
-          ShapeHierarchy - Implement a shape hierarchy using classes and inheritance.
+          ShapeHierarchy - Implemented a shape hierarchy using classes and inheritance.

 Java Syntax and Data Types:
           CalculatorApp -  Uses Java Swing to create a functional simple calculator